 “Well,” you may say, “so what?
 This man Paul got hit by some kind of lightning bolt, and thought he had a mission.
 So what?”

-He was the subject of enmity from the Jewish priests and their followers, from expatriate Jews, from followers of pagan religions, from the Roman authorities, and from people in his churches who tried to steal his standing with those he had converted.
+He was the subject of enmity from the Jewish priests and their followers, from expatriate Jews, from followers of pagan religions, from business owners who saw his message as a threat to their livelihood, from the Roman authorities, and from people in his churches who tried to steal his standing with those he had converted.

 Many of the passages in his letters that seem strange to us on first reading become clear when we appreciate that not only was he dealing with the specific qualities of the locality (eg troublesome Corinth – a wealthy, bustling, cosmopolitan city where surplus meat from pagan sacrifices could end up for sale in the market), but also with countless disagreements between individual followers, and serious attacks on his own integrity.